Film Visa

 6. obtain permits

-The very first step in processing your journalistic/film visa is to sign the MOU and proposal.
-Once we received the downpayment, we are able to start processing your visa.
+The very first step in processing your journalistic/film visa is to sign our MOU and proposal.
+Once we receive the downpayment, we can start assisting you.

 DOCUMENTS